 Q: Does LangGraph handle context passing automatically?

 Q: How big is too big for an inline handoff message?
-A: Keep inline messages under 2,000 tokens.
+A: Keep inline messages under roughly 2,000 tokens.
 Anything larger should be stored externally and referenced by key.
 This keeps handoff messages fast to inspect, avoids truncation, and makes logging practical.

 Q: Can I use a vector store for handoff context?
-A: You can, but it introduces retrieval non-determinism — Agent B may not recall the exact constraints Agent A set.
+A: You can, but it introduces retrieval non-determinism: Agent B may not recall the exact constraints Agent A set.
 For hard constraints (architecture decisions, rejected options, error signatures), use structured JSON in a reliable key-value store.
 Use vector search only for large reference corpora where fuzzy retrieval is acceptable.

 Related